 Rest and Recharge

 Many of us will have some down time this week.
 The phones may be quieter and you may have less email volume.
 Or, perhaps you are off completely this week.
 Embrace it!
 We all need a chance to rest and recharge.
-In a previous article I’ve talked about the practice of “sharpening the saw.”
+In a previous article, I’ve talked about the practice of “sharpening the saw.”
 The point is we are no good to anyone if we are tired, burnt out, or stuck in a rut.
-We need rest, new perspectives, and time away from our desks in order to approach our work at home responsibilities with fresh ideas, increased creativity and renewed energy.
+We need rest, new perspectives, and time away from our desks in order to approach our work at home responsibilities with fresh ideas, increased creativity, and renewed energy.

 How do you plan to use this last week of the year?
 What do you do to wrap up the year and get prepared for the New Year?
 Any tips for finishing the year strong?

 Christy Schutz is a communications professional and freelance writer focused on topics like employer/personal branding, career management, personal development, women in the workplace, and female entrepreneurs.
 She enjoys putting 16+ years of experience in the advertising, recruitment marketing, employee/internal communications and special events industries to good use by helping others to discover, develop and market their own distinct calling or mission.
 This Tampa Bay, FL-based Mom also keeps herself busy by raising 4 kids, caring for her husband & doting on her dogs Petey and Daisy!